boyanva/docs_mappl.io/README.md

 The view the the same data as a table, modify the table as neede, and export as a .CSV file.

 <figure><img src=".gitbook/assets/GettingStarted_Result_01.png" alt=""><figcaption></figcaption></figure>

+You can then easily import the data to your favorite application.